ank266/discordbot/README.md

 ### Server Code Editor Tools
 - Allows people with editing permisson to be able to code and add functionality to the bot through discord chat easily using built in commands or commands of the system they are running the server on and be able to run those changes.
+- Revert the changes back to a safe commit if the new version causes the program to crash and report the error.

 ## Getting Started
 ### Prerequisites